wangzhenjjcn/PUBG_HACK/README.md

 ***
 3.RUN BAT FILE AS [ADMINISTRATOR]<------------------Important！！！！！
 ***
-4.put your USB Stick out!  then RUN PUBG GAME AND JOIN A GAME   put out first
+4.  then RUN PUBG GAME AND JOIN A GAME
 ***
 5. if you are in the Ingame Lobby (when you hear the sound), the most people hear the sound first and still have blackscreen, switch back and do [6] there.
 ***